The Act of the Cooperative Education Implementation in Senior High Schools and the Protection of Student Participants’ Rights

 2. Recall student participants from partner institutions without any legitimate reason.

-4. Discriminate against student participants after they file a complaint or request for mediation based on this Act.
+4. Discriminate against student participants after they file a appeal or request for mediation based on this Act.

 Article 13